microsoft/WhatTheHack/057-AzureRouteServer/Coach/README.md

 - Azure resources that will be consumed by a student implementing the hack's challenges
 - Azure permissions required by a student to complete the hack's challenges.

+ **NOTE:** The VPN Gateway resources used for the hack are expensive and can consume the monthly Azure credits in a Visual Studio account or Azure Trial account in a few days!
+Students should be advised to delete these resources as soon as the hack is completed.

 ## Repository Contents